huggingface/blog/safetensors-official.md

 Going forward and thanks to the validation of the library, `safetensors` will now be installed by default.
 The next step is saving models directly in `safetensors` by default.

-We also would like to acknowledge the usage of `safetensors` in the wider ML ecosystem
+We are thrilled to see that the safetensors library is already seeing use in the ML ecosystem, including:

 - [CivitAI](https://civitai.com/)
 - [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)